mkondratek/git-machete-blog-post/blog.md

 and their relationship to the remote repository.
 Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the relationships mentioned.
-It finds an exceptional application in maintaining the linear history of the Git.
+It finds an exceptional application in maintaining linear Git history.

 ---
 _In general, Git Machete is a tool that helps manage multiple branches within a git repository